-Most common is development of cancer in the axillary lymph nodes of the armpit.
+Most common is the development of cancer in the axillary lymph nodes of the armpit.
 It’s therefore advised to remove these while performing breast resection.

 What are the Follow-up Protocols?

-One of the most important diagnostic procedures is PET CT Scan to detect the presence or spread of cancer after surgery.
+One of the most important diagnostic procedures is a PET CT Scan to detect the presence or spread of cancer after surgery.
 Other protocols involve keeping in touch with the Plastic Surgery Team or cancer support groups for confidence building.

 Breast Reconstruction can be performed immediately or after a year or two after the resection surgery.
-The primary motive is always to get rid of the cancer; however, immediate reconstruction is crucial to patient’s mental health.
+The primary motive is always to get rid of cancer; however, immediate reconstruction is crucial to a patient’s mental health.